 An example that comes to my mind occurs in The West Wing‘s season two finale, “Two Cathedrals”.
-There, Notre Dame graduate Jed Bartlet, having dealt with a PR scandal and threats of impeachment, finally breaks after his close friend’s funeral and goes on a vicious rant against God – in the Washington Cathedral, no less – before announcing to the Almighty Himself that he intends to leave the office he once loved and chucking a cigarette on the cathedral floor.
-The scene lasts a little under three minutes, yet is representative of Aaron Sorkin at his finest – producing long-winded speeches and tying in obscure information.
+There, Notre Dame graduate President Jed Bartlet, having dealt with a PR scandal and threats of impeachment, finally breaks after his close friend’s funeral and goes on a vicious rant against God – in the Washington Cathedral, no less – before announcing to the Almighty Himself that he intends to leave the office he once loved and smashing a cigarette on the cathedral floor.
+The scene lasts around three minutes, yet is representative of Aaron Sorkin at his finest – producing long-winded speeches and tying in obscure information to build a character.
 Bartlet, the passionate politician who never seemed to give up, abandoned himself – and did so by turning on his faith.
 (Trust me, the scene carries more power as part of that episode overall.)

 Steven Universe accomplishes its betrayal in a span of thirty seconds.
 Trying to catch up to Pearl, Steven forces himself across various platforms – only for his adoptive mother to dismiss him coldly.
 “Pearl?
 Did I – did I do something wrong?“, he wonders in confusion and anguish.
 Set out to get some form of an answer, he makes one last jump…

 OK… let’s talk about the stare from the ninth circle of hell.